epidemian/advent-of-code-2023/README.md

 ### Day 6: Wait For It

 A very simple puzzle that could be solved by brute force and still run fast enough.
 My input required to check ~50M numbers, just takes like ~5ms on my machine, so no need to find a better algorithm.
 Thanks again, Rust! :)

+### Day 7: Camel Cards

+Nice domain-modeling puzzle.
+Part 2 was a neat twist to rethink some assumptions.

+Learned the trick of using `.zip(1..)` instead of `.enumerate()` to enumerate things starting from 1.